joshuacrull/Managing-Certificates-with-OpenSSL/README.md

 1. To generate a self-signed certificate, run the following command:

-   - openssl req -newkey rsa:2048 -nodes -keyout corp.515support.com.key -x509 -days 100 -out corp.515support.com.crt
+   - openssl req -newkey rsa:2048 -nodes -keyout threathunter.key -x509 -days 100 -out threathunter.crt

 2. To merge the ".key" and ".crt" files into a ".pfx" (PKCS #12) file, use this command:

-   - openssl pkcs12 -export -name "corp.515support.com" -out corp.515support.com.pfx -inkey corp.515support.com.key -in corp.515support.com.crt
+   - openssl pkcs12 -export -name "threathunter.com" -out threathunter.pfx -inkey threathunter.key -in threathunter.crt

 You've now learned how to generate a self-signed certificate and convert it into a different format (".pfx").
 This flexibility in format conversion is valuable for various deployment scenarios and system compatibility.